 Population

-Victoria is home to approximately 6.3 million people, with roughly 5 million living in the state’s capital Melbourne.
-Victoria is the second most populated state after New South Wales.
-It is the most densely-populated state (second most if you count the Australian Capital Territory).
-Melbourne has the fastest growth rate among capital cities, set to overtake Sydney as the largest city in Australia before 2030.
+Victoria is home to approximately 6.7 million people, with around 5.1 million living in Melbourne.
+This makes Victoria the second most populous state after New South Wales, and the most densely populated state overall.
+Melbourne has the fastest population growth rate among Australia’s major cities and, according to projections, is expected to overtake Sydney as Australia’s largest city before 2030.

 Main Regions